 Styles and profiles

 One of the unique benefits of clay tiles is that they are available in a wide range of beautiful profiles, that can really make your home stand out from the rest.
-Here are the most common and popular ones:
+Here are the most popular ones:

-Spanish: one of the most popular profiles, which is characterized by one-barrel design and wide water courses, making the pattern look like waves or ripples.
+One of the most popular profiles, which is characterized by one-barrel design and wide water courses, making the pattern look like waves or ripples.
 The Scandia profile is a variation of this style.

-Mission: this profile is also commonly known as the Double Roman.
+This profile is also commonly known as the Double Roman.
 The high profile barrel design creates pronounced ridges and ribs.
 This produces very dramatic shadows, as the sun moves along the roof throughout the day.
 This distinct Mission tile look is most popular on Mediterranean style homes and has numerous beautiful variations.
 One of them is called the Riviera tile – the ridges here are flattened instead of being round.

-French: also called “profile” tile.
+Also called “profile” tile.
 This style looks like a reversed Double Roman, and is considered to be on one of most sculpted types of tile.
 It has a noticeable square protrusions and large indents.
 This makes it a great water-shedding roof system, and it is ideal for homes located in regions that get a lot of rain.

-True Barrel: while both Spanish and Mission profiles also have a round barrel-like shape, the original barrel roof tile is actually tapered, so one side is wider than the other.
+While both Spanish and Mission profiles also have a round barrel-like shape, the original barrel roof tile is actually tapered, so one side is wider than the other.
 Today, a barrel tile roof is very popular if you want to have curved architecture.

-Interlocking Shingle: this profile is ideal if your are looking to replicate the look of other roofing materials, such as asphalt shingles, wood shakes, or slate tile.
+This tile shape is ideal if your are looking to replicate the look of other roofing materials, such as asphalt shingles, wood shakes, or slate tile.
 It is available in a wide range of textures and colors.

 Most other profiles are variations of the ones above.
 It is also possible to create a custom profile or pattern for your particular aesthetic preferences.